GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/tutorial.md

 </walkthrough-author>

 <!-- descriptive tutorial name? --sanderbogdan -->
-# Cloud Deploy: Private Preview tutorial
+# Cloud Deploy: Private Preview
 ## Overview
 This tutorial guides you through setting up and using the Google Cloud Deploy service.